 I am an assistant professor at Northwestern University.
 I study the impact of group structure on inequality.
 My primary research interests are: Racial Inequality (particularly Native American inequality); Group Interactions; Occupations and Work; Social Class; and Survey Methodology.
-In particular, I study labor market rent, with a special focus on the implications of rent and other forms of closure for inequality.
+In particular, I study the consequences of human movement and interaction on inequality.
 I am also a fellow with the Institute for Policy Research and the Center for Native American and Indigenous Research.
 I received my PhD from Stanford in 2016.

 You may find a full copy of my cv here.